Solar Millennium: Projects

 In December 2008, the construction of a parabolic trough solar field in Egypt was initiated.
 This solar field is part of the planned hybrid power plant south of Cairo, which had been advertised by the Egyptian government and is supposed to use both solar thermal energy and natural gas.
 In December 2010, as part of the commissioning of the entire solar field the collectors were aligned with the sun for the first time and the heat energy was fed into the heat exchanger in the power block.
 Electricity production and feeding to Egyptian power grid will begin in early 2011, as soon as the conventional power plant part with the turbine is put into operation.

 In autumn 2010, the administration of U.S. President Barack Obama approved the plan to build a large scale solar power plant in California, the Blythe Solar Power Project.
 Solar Millennium proposed four solar power plants with a total capacity of 1,000 megawatts, which would have been the largest solar energy facility in the world.
 The project was to be located in the Colorado Desert near Blythe.
 On 18 April 2011, US Secretary of Energy, Dr. Steven Chu, offered the Solar Millennium a conditional commitment for a US$2.1 billion loan guarantee.
 On June 18 government and corporate leaders lifted shovels of dirt to toast the Blythe Solar Power Project in the California desert, 225 miles east of Los Angeles.
 However the project never began construction and NextEra Energy eventually acquired the site for a proposed PV plant.

 Solar Millennium stock

-The shares of Solar Millennium AG are traded in Germany on the open market since 27 July 2005.
-They are traded, inter alia, on the Frankfurt Stock Exchange and in the automated trading system Xetra and on Nasdaq.
+The shares of Solar Millennium AG were traded in Germany on the open market since 27 July 2005.
+They were traded, inter alia, on the Frankfurt Stock Exchange and in the automated trading system Xetra and on Nasdaq.